What Is 3D Urban Planning Software?

 Frequently Asked Questions

-Our top five picks for 2025 are Tripo AI, Esri (ArcGIS & CityEngine), Autodesk (InfraWorks & Civil 3D), Bentley Systems (OpenCities Planner), and Trimble (SketchUp Pro).
-Each of these platforms stood out for their unique strengths, from AI-powered asset generation to data-rich analysis and conceptual design.
+Our top five picks for 2025 are Tripo AI, Esri (ArcGIS Pro & CityEngine), Autodesk (InfraWorks & Civil 3D), Bentley Systems (OpenCities Planner & MicroStation), and Trimble (SketchUp Pro).
+These tools, software, and services cover AI-driven asset generation, data-rich GIS analysis, conceptual-to-detailed infrastructure workflows, city-scale digital twins, and rapid conceptual modeling.
 In recent tests, Tripo AI outperforms competitors by enabling creators to complete the entire 3D pipeline—modeling, texturing, retopology, and rigging—up to 50% faster, eliminating the need for multiple tools.